|

 Great served with melted butter or mayonnaise.

 Artichokes will keep up to a week in the refrigerator.
-If artichokes start to open and look dull in color, the artichoke heart can still be eaten but best in soup, the leaves with be very tough.
+If artichokes start to open and look dull in color, the artichoke heart can still be eaten but best in soup, the leaves will be very tough.

 Artichokes are one of the oldest vegetables known to humans.